Digy4/playwright-javascript-starter/README.md

 ### Pre-requisites
 * Download and install Node.js
-* Download and install any Text Editor like Visual Code/Sublime/Brackets

-### Setup Visual Code
-* Install GitLens Extension from the Marketplace: `GitLens — Git supercharged by GitKraken https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens`
-* Go to Visual Code Preference > Setting and search `formatOnSave` and enable/ON it.

 ### Setup Scripts
-* Clone the repository into a folder
+* Clone the repository into a folder `git clone https://github.com/Digy4/playwright-javascript-starter`
 * Go to Project root directory and install Dependency: `npm install`
 * All the dependencies from package.json would be installed in node_modules folder.